jason-p-cress/NagiosMediator/README.txt

            regex[performance_data:"load5=(.+?)\;"]  --  extracts text from the attribute 'performance_data' for this for this monitor's JSON response
            literal[0]  --  inserts the literal value of 0 into this column of the CSV file

+If you have defined multiple metric definitions that use the same CSV file, and the CSV header information / columns do not match between

+The default metric configuration includes an example for networkUtilization, but this CSV file does not have an associated model configuration.
+If desired, the user can modify the model and include this data as well.
+The structure of the networkUtilization CSV file is as follows:

+	networkUtilization	timestamp,host name,interface,inbound utilization,outbound utilization

+In general, default monitors for servers do not include network utilization data.
+If you are monitoring network devices, this information is usually included by default.
+Also, the VMware default monitors include aggregate network utilization.

 ... more documentation to follow